Article IV: Parking Restrictions

 Section 403: Towing

-Any Public Safety officer may order an illegally parked vehicle to be removed from campus and placed in storage when the position of said vehicle presents a safety hazard or obstacle to the Allegheny College community or property.
+Any Public Safety Officer may order an illegally parked vehicle to be removed from campus and placed in storage when the position of said vehicle presents a safety hazard or obstacle to the Allegheny College community or property or if six or more (6) parking tickets have been accrued.

-- If towed, notification in registered mail will be sent to the owner or registered student, in the event that the individual can not be contacted otherwise.
+2. If towed, notification via registered mail will be sent to the owner or registered student, in the event that the individual can not be contacted otherwise.

-- Towing charges will be those set by the towing agent.
+3. Towing and storage charges are set by the towing agent.

 Section 404